 Quabbin Reservoir water is sampled at the Ware Disinfection Facility (WDF) raw water tap before entering the CVA system.
 MWRA met the six-month running average standard for fecal coliform continuously at this location during the last year.
-DCR initiated their bird harassment program on October 30.

-Nineteen of the 30 samples were positive during November.
+Seven of the 30 samples were positive during November.
 None of the samples exceeded a count of 20 cfu/100ml.